Rickkk2/Battleship/README.md

 # Battleship game

-Group work on Python implementation of the Battleship game.
+Group work on C++ implementation of the Battleship game.

-Done for the course C++ of the MSc in Mathematical Engineering at Sorbonne Université.
+Done for the course *C++* of the MSc in Mathematical Engineering at Sorbonne Université.

 Submitted in January, 2023